Hidden self-energies as origin of cuprate superconductivity revealed by machine learning: Machine Learning Results above

 \section{Machine Learning Results above $T_{\rm c}$}

 We have shown the machine learning results in the main text for the superconducting phase well below $T_{\rm c}$ to show the remarkable structure of the pronounced anomalous self-energy peak with its dominant contribution to the superconductivity.
 However, the question how the cancellation of the normal and anomalous self-energy evolves with raising temperatures provides us with further insight on its role in the superconductivity.
-Fig.~\ref{Fig_temperature_dependence_1} shows machine learning results of the normal and anomalous self-energies together with $W$ for the ARPES measurement obtained by the machine learning of Bi2212 at optimum doping at 40, 80 and 120K\cite{kondo2011disentangling}.
-The anomalous self-energy peak vanishes above $T_{\rm c}$ as it should be, \tr{ which further confirms the validity of the present machine learning scheme}. \mig{${\rm Im}\Sigma^{\rm nor}(\omega)$ at 120 K (red curve overlapped with the black curve, ${\rm Im}\Sigma^{\rm tot}(\omega)$) shows small signature of pseudogap (small dip around $\omega=0$).
-The energy of the dip of ${\rm Im}\Sigma^{\rm nor}(\omega)$ shifts with raising temperatures and crosses the quasiparticle peak energy when $T$ crosses $T_{\rm c}$ consistently with the results in Ref.~\onlinecite{PhysRevLett.116.057003}.}
+Fig.~\ref{Fig_temperature_dependence_1} shows machine learning results of the normal and anomalous self-energies together with $W$ for the ARPES measurement obtained by the machine learning of Bi2212 at optimum doping at 40, 80 and 120K~\cite{kondo2011disentangling}.
+The anomalous self-energy peak vanishes above $T_{\rm c}$ as it should be, which further confirms the validity of the present machine learning scheme. ${\rm Im}\Sigma^{\rm nor}(\omega)$ at 120 K (red curve overlapped with the black curve, ${\rm Im}\Sigma^{\rm tot}(\omega)$) shows small signature of pseudogap (small dip around $\omega=0$). {The pseudogap, though not a standard behavior as observed in the underdoped region, is clearly seen in the spectrum (\ref{Fig_temperature_dependence_1}(c)) if one would perform the electron-hole symmetrization and was analyzed in detail in the original experiments (Figs.~\ref{Fignoise}c and 1d in Ref.~\onlinecite{kondo2011disentangling}).
+In Ref.~\onlinecite{kondo2011disentangling}, it was even argued that the (incoherent) electron pairing is formed below 150K.} The energy of the dip of ${\rm Im}\Sigma^{\rm nor}(\omega)$ shifts with raising temperatures and crosses the quasiparticle peak energy when $T$ crosses $T_{\rm c}$ consistently with the results in Ref.~\onlinecite{PhysRevLett.116.057003}. \mimt{Then the pseudogap is interpreted as generated by the peak of the normal self-energy above $T_{\rm c}$, which is continued from the peak below $T_{\rm c}$, while it is hidden in the spectral function in the superconducting phase below $T_{\rm c}$ because of the cancellation with the anomalous self-energy.
+It turns out that the $d$-wave superconducting gap has an entirely different origin, which emerges as the sharp drop around $\omega=0$ in ${\rm Im} W$, namely as arising from a pole of $W$, distinct from the pole of the self-energies $\Sigma^{\rm ano}$ and $\Sigma^{\rm nor}$.
+Although the superconducting gap has a different origin, the main contribution to the superconducting order is attributed to the peak (ideally pole) of ${\rm Im} \Sigma^{\rm ano}$ around $\omega=-0.07 (0.04)$ eV for Bi 2212 (Bi2201) (see Figs. 2 and 3).
+This indicates a tight relation of the pseudogap (manifested by the normal self-energy peak) to the superconductivity (contributed from the peak in ${\rm Im} \Sigma^{\rm ano}$) through their cancellation.}